 The behaviour system in place at Folksworth Church of England Primary School is explained to all children.
-Children are taught language such as 'pro-social' and 'anti-social' behaviour and this terminology is used with them.
+Children are taught language such as 'valued' and 'detrimental' behaviour and this terminology is used with them.
 Children are aware of the school's tiered system of behaviours moving from low level difficult, to highest level behaviours.
 This language supports children when discussing behaviour and their emotional literacy.

 To support the children in using this language all classrooms have these levels displayed on the classroom door and can be referred to (appendix eight).
-When children are displaying anti-social behaviours staff will make them aware of where their behaviour is on the school system.
+When children are displaying detrimental behaviours staff will make them aware of where their behaviour is on the school system.
 This will be done discretely, perhaps with a quiet conversation or visual resource, following the school's belief that children are praised publically and reprimanded in private.